-We reviewed Chaco Canyon and other examples of vernacular architecture around the world such as Mexcaltitalan in Mexico, floating market in Thailand, wind towers of Yazd in Iran, an African Village compound and a traditional village in Egypt.
+The students reviewed Chaco Canyon and other examples of vernacular architecture around the world such as Mexcaltitalan in Mexico, floating market in Thailand, wind towers of Yazd in Iran, an African Village compound and a traditional village in Egypt.
 We learned that cores of urban centers in the fortified cities in India and elsewhere were also developed organically.
 The biomorphic structures of these settlements were more comparable to a living tissue or cellular biology than the formal architecture designed by architects.

 Mothering nature.
 Dome built using silkworms by Neri Oxman 2